KenyonY/flaxkv/README.md

 You might have noticed that even when the program ends, we didn't use `db.close()` to release resources!
 Everything will be handled automatically.
 More importantly, as a persistent database, it offers performance close to dictionary (in-memory) access!
-(There should be a benchmark here..)
+(There should be a benchmark here.)

-P.S.: Of course, you can also manually call `db.close()` to release resources immediately~.
+P.S.: Of course, you can also manually call `db.close()` to release resources immediately.

 ## Citation
 If `FlaxKV` has been helpful to your research, please cite: